 Michael White, Brian Ochoiski and Paul S Davison earned their call-up by virtue of their placings on the Q School Order of Merit – being 1,2 & 3 respectively.

-I’m not sure about wildcards as it stops Leo Fernandez(4) and Jamie Curtis-Barrett (5) from getting an invite.
+I’m not a fan of the wildcards as it stops Leo Fernandez(4) and Jamie Curtis-Barrett (5) from getting an invite.

 Ochoiski plays World Champion Ronnie O’Sullivan and I can’t agree that this is good experience.
 He, along with the other amateurs, should be playing against a 65-128 ranked player to give them a better chance of progressing.